aniketrajnish/Text-To-Material-Unity/README.md

 ## Contributing
 Contributions to the project are welcome.
 Currently working on:
 * ~~Support for URP & HDRP materials.~~ [Done!]
 * Support more texture maps.
-(Bump map, Normal map, Roughness map etc.)
+(Metallic map, Smoothness map, Roughness map etc.)
 * Support for materials based on different shaders.
 * ~~Better prompts for texture generation, to ensure seamless textures.~~ [Done!]
 * Support for materials based on custom shaders (ig ambitious).